trickest/resolvers/README.md

 ![Trickest Workflow](resolvers.png "Trickest Workflow - Resolvers")
 ### TB; DZ (Too big; didn't zoom)
-- We collect the initial dataset from three sources:
+- We collect the initial dataset from four sources:
   - [The Public DNS Server List](https://public-dns.info/nameservers.txt)
   - A list of provider DNS servers collected from [bass](https://github.com/Abss0x7tbh/bass/tree/master/resolvers) (Thanks, [Abss0x7tbh](https://github.com/Abss0x7tbh)).
   - A community-maintained list of resolvers on [janmasarik/resolvers](https://github.com/janmasarik/resolvers) (Thanks, [janmasarik](https://github.com/janmasarik)).
-  - A list of DNS servers contributed by our community in [resolvers-community.txt](resolvers-community.txt)
+  - A list of DNS servers contributed by our community in [resolvers-community.txt](resolvers-community.txt).
 - This mega list of resolvers is then `sort -u`d and split up into smaller chunks.
 - Multiple instances of [dnsvalidator](https://github.com/vortexau/dnsvalidator) are created to validate the resolver lists in parallel (Huge thanks to [vortexau](https://github.com/vortexau) and [codingo](https://github.com/codingo)).
 - Then we run another round of [dnsvalidator](https://github.com/vortexau/dnsvalidator) to weed out any false positives that survived the previous step.